National Indigenous Television: Establishment

 In 2007, NITV established a head office in Alice Springs and a television arm in Sydney.
-On 13 July 2007 NITV launched, replacing Imparja Info Channel on Optus Aurora and in the remote Aboriginal communities it previously reached.
+On 13 July 2007 NITV launched, replacing ICTV on Optus Aurora and in the remote Aboriginal communities it previously reached.
 It soon after also became available free-to-air on Optus D1 to Australia and eastern Papua New Guinea.

-NITV launched on Australian subscription television services on 1 November 2007 on Foxtel and Austar's satellite service on channel 180, with it becoming available on its cable service soon after.
+NITV launched on 1 November 2007 on Foxtel and Austar's satellite services on channel 180, with it becoming available on their cable services soon after.
 It showed Australian programs and sports like The Marngrook Footy Show, and the annual NSW Aboriginal Rugby League Knockout.

-On 27 October 2008, NITV was added to Sydney's Digital Forty-Four data-casting service on channel 40.
+On 27 October 2008, NITV was added to Sydney's Digital Forty Four datacasting service on channel 40.
+On 30 April 2010, this service shut down.

-On 30 April 2010, NITV ceased broadcasting on Sydney's digital television Datacasting service along with other services.
-However, it remained available on subscription services Foxtel, Austar and Optus TV.

 Under SBS

 In 2010, the Australian government commissioned a wide-ranging review of its investment in the Indigenous broadcasting and media sector.
 The review was headed up by retired senior public servant Neville Stevens with the assistance of Expert Panel members Laurie Patton and Kerrynne Liddle.
 The review recommended that NITV continue to receive government funding only on the basis that it was re-structured.